 Specimen Quality Standard

 a.
 Sperm counts will vary 10-30% depending on the lab personnel and counting method.
 Laboratory variation is expected and taken into consideration when processing complaints.
 The possibility exists that sperm counts performed at other laboratories may be less than the stated specimen standards.
-Semen is not a homogenous or uniform mixture which adds to sample variability.
-A variation in count does not indicate the specimen is not suitable for insemination or that a pregnancy will not result if used for an insemination.
+Semen is not a homogenous or uniform mixture that adds to sample variability.
+A variation in count does not indicate the specimen is not suitable for insemination or that a pregnancy will not result if used for insemination.
 Cryobank takes these variations into account when determining eligibility for refund or credit.

 b.
 The physician/clinic must follow the Cryobank’s printed thaw procedures enclosed in each shipment.
 Thaw procedures may vary among specimen types.

 c.
-Our specimen quality standard applies at the time of thaw and prior to any post thaw processing.
+Our specimen quality standard applies at the time of thaw and prior to any post-thaw processing.
 Sperm cells will be lost in the process of washing a specimen.
 A pre-processing count must be taken to determine if the specimen meets the Specimen Quality Standard.
 If the physician’s office is not able to provide a pre-processing count and the specimen was washed and/or processed before use, you can expect the total motile cell (TMC) count to be less than the stated quality standard.
 We back our quality standard at the time of thaw only.

 d.
 Specimens stored outside the Cryobank longer than 120 days are not eligible for refunds or credits.
 We do not have control over the storage and handling practices of outside laboratories or at other storage facilities.